signalquest/SitePoint-Android-Java-Example/docs/Getting_Started/A2_Android_Java_Example_App.md

 # Android Java Example App

+The [SitePoint Android Java Example App source code](https://github.com/signalquest/SitePoint-Android-Java-Example) demonstrates a minimal implementation of the SitePoint SDK for interfacing with SitePoint devices.

 ## Source Code

-The [SitePoint Android Java Example App source code](https://github.com/signalquest/SitePoint-Android-Java-Example) shows a minimal implementation using this SDK to interface with SitePoint devices.

-This minimal implementation is focused on highlighting the important, required code, omitting error handling and other best practices for the sake of code clarity.
+This implementation focuses on essential, required code, omitting error handling and other best practices for clarity.
+The example app includes additional Javadoc documentation, and additional inline comments, which may provide helpful information during development.

-> **_Note:_** Additional Javadoc documentation and inline comments are included in the example app.
-These are not generated in this documentation, but may be helpful to review before and during app development as they contain helpful information.

-### Example of Commented Code:
+### Sample Commented Code:

 ```java
 /**